FooSoft/yomichan-anki/README.md

 ### AnkiConnect ###

-AnkiConnect is a revolutionary feature which allows external applications to communicate with Anki, making it possible to query decks and create new flash cards directly.
+AnkiConnect is a convenient feature, which enables external applications to communicate directly with Anki, thus allowing them to query decks and create new flash cards without user involvement.
 This feature must be enabled through the preference dialog prior to use.
 AnkiConnect is also available as a [separate plugin](https://foosoft.net/projects/anki-connect/) for those who want to get this feature in a smaller package.

 ### Importing Vocabulary ###